OSMBuildings/suncalc/README.md

 This is a very reduced version of Vladimir Agafonkin's SunCalc library (https://github.com/mourner/suncalc).

-It got cloned for shadow calculation of OSM Buildings.
+A clone for shadow calculation of OSM Buildings.
 Contains code from getPosition() only.

 --